dreamfactorysoftware/dreamfactory-book-v2/content/en/docs/Installing and Configuring DreamFactory/A Installing DreamFactory on Windows Server/_index.md

 The PHP Manager is an IIS utility that gives greater insight and easier configuration options for a PHP installation.
 To download and install the PHP Manager:

-1. The download can be found at [this link](https://www.iis.net/downloads/community/2018/05/php-manager-150-for-iis-10) click the "download this extention" button to download the executeable.
+1. The download can be found at [this link](https://www.iis.net/downloads/community/2018/05/php-manager-150-for-iis-10) click the "download this extension" button to download the executable.
 2. run the downloaded file
 3. If IIS is opened, close and reopen it, you should see a PHP manager icon in the IIS dashboard

 #### Final PHP configurations

-Once PHP manager is installed, open it.
-If you see a warning about "non optimal PHP configuration" open the warning and apply all recomendations.
+Once the PHP manager is installed, open it.
+If you see a warning about "non optimal PHP configuration" open the warning and apply all recommendations.

-Click on `check phpinfo()` , once the site opens, you should see a `phpinfo()` screen that displays the version of PHP and various configurations and installed extentions.
+Click on `check phpinfo()` , once the site opens, you should see a `phpinfo()` screen that displays the version of PHP and various configurations and installed extensions.

-> The PHP manager can be used to install, enable, and disable extentions.
+> The PHP manager can be used to install, enable, and disable extensions.
 Keep this utility in mind when troubleshooting PHP issues.

 ### Installing Composer